When the ball of the femoral component is dislocated from the acetabular cup.

 Pulmonary Embolism (PE) occurs when the blood clot(s) in the leg veins break apart and travel to the lung.
 Usually the clot is dissolved and dissipated in the lung but sometimes they get lodged in the capillaries of the lung.

-The surgeon will take into account the known risk factors relating to individual patients and provide prophylactic treatment as necessary.
+The surgeon will take into account the known risk factors of individual patients and provide prophylactic treatment as necessary.

 Attempts are made to reduce the chances of thrombosis or embolism.
 Broadly speaking there are two forms of prophylaxis.